How P2P works to remove silos

-To summarise the model, siloes exist because organisations are compartmentalised.
+To summarise the model, siloes exist because organizations are compartmentalized.
 Finance, for example, does what it does and it has tools, technologies, and conventions that are unique to Finance.
 Same for Procurement.
-There are procurement systems, procurement processes and procurement professional qualifications.
+There are procurement systems, procurement processes, and procurement professional qualifications.
 Our personal lives were much the same 20 years ago.
 We did work.
 We went home.
 We watched the TV or we’d listen to music.
 We might have played a computer game.
 These were all separate activities.
 Today, we use gamification in our business technology, consume entertainment on our phones and work at home.
 The convergence of consumer technology is a clue to how the barriers separating business siloes are falling.

 There is only one bucket